stonemjs/docs/src/docs/router/misc.md

 ```

 Your function can return either a string or a `{ statusCode: path }` object.
-This allows total flexibility — for instance, redirecting based on time, headers, or custom logic.
+This allows total flexibility, for instance, redirecting based on time, headers, or custom logic.

-Redirection works consistently across platforms — and like everything in Stone.js, it’s context-aware.
+Redirection works consistently across platforms, and like everything in Stone.js, it’s context-aware.

 ## Inspections